Suicide Among Veterans

 Are Veterans at a Higher Risk for Suicide?

-Several other factors, in addition to distance, play a role in higher suicide rates.
-Certain emotional precursors may precede suicide events, including feelings of loneliness, isolation, hopelessness, and depression.8 In a summary of multiple studies, the VA found a variety of factors that may increase the risk of suicide, especially where multiple factors exist, some of these include:9
+Several other factors besides gender and age, play a role in higher suicide rates among Veterans.
+Certain emotional precursors may precede suicide events, including feelings of loneliness, isolation, hopelessness, and depression.6 In a summary of multiple studies, the VA found a variety of factors that may increase the risk of suicide, especially where multiple factors exist.
+Some of these include:7

 - Acute psychosocial stressors.